flynncao/mc-tg-bot/README.md

-# grammY-bot-template
+# mc-tg-bot

-A boilerplate template that applies the GrammY framework to help you get started with the Telegram bot.
+Minecraft Server Status telegram bot.
 ## Features

-* Structured & modularized code practice
-* TypeScript & ESLint
-* Mongodb(Mongoose&Typegoose) support
+* Get player count, online players, server version, and name
+* Get latency to server (ping from bot to server)

 ## Startup

-Rename `.env.example` to `.env`, replace values of `BOT_TOKEN` and `USER_CHAT_ID`  to yours.
+Rename `.env.example` to `.env`, replace values of `BOT_TOKEN` and `USER_CHAT_ID`  to yours(If you are willing to use this bot in a group, you need to get your group chatid first).

+Additionally, you can preset your MC server address as `MC_SERVER_ADDRESS` in `.env` file.(You can set the address later by calling `/setting`)

 ### How to create a Telegram chatbot yourself?